emansawalha/Reading-Note/README.md

 # My Reading Notes

+## this is reading Notes contains all notes from courses 201 & 102 ##
+## there is a table contains all reading notes pages You can surf upon the topics ##

 This is **Eman Sawalha** This Eman Sawalha ...
 M.Sc MBA-MIS ..

 This Eman Sawalha ...
 M.Sc MBA-MIS ..